 - The Fed will want to end tapering before they raise rates.
 This puts the starting point for the first rate hike around July-ish next year (this could change).

 - That leaves 4-5 months before midterm elections next November.
-The Fed may want to wait until after elections to start messing around with interest rates (those who think the Fed really is independent and not political also probably think the same about the Supreme Court).
+The Fed may want to wait until after elections to start messing around with interest rates (those who think the Fed is independent and not political also probably feel the same about the Supreme Court).

 - As I’ve said like 50 times already… It’s only 25 basis points!
 It’s mostly immaterial other than the impact on psychology.
 We’re a ways away from rate hikes impacting the economy.

-Gun to the back of my head and I’d say the Fed won’t raise rates until early 2023.
-The midterm elections are going to be a mess, and the Fed will likely want a clear runway raise rates.
+Gun to the back of my head, and I’d say the Fed won’t raise rates until early 2023.
+The midterm elections will be a mess, and the Fed will likely want a clear runway to raise rates.
 But I’m also pretty sure this will be wrong because a lot can change between now and then.

 Speaking of the Fed, two of the voting members of the FOMC are in the news for trading stocks.
 This follows stories last year about members of Congress selling stocks right before the COVID craziness began.

 I bet you’re expecting me to unleash on the rampant conflict of interest and how these nefarious public servants deserve the worst, but I’m taking the other side here.
 If anything, this useless controversy points to a much bigger issue facing the future of our great country.